Car market slowdown 'threatens jobs at Bosch'

 Many potential buyers have been deterred by already-implemented or proposed bans for some diesels from city centres, as municipalities try to reduce levels of harmful nitrogen oxides (NOx) in the air.

-Meanwhile manufacturers themselves are ramping up alternatives, like hybrid and battery-electric vehicles, to meet tough new EU carbon dioxide (CO2) emissions targets set to bite from next year.
+Meanwhile, manufacturers themselves are ramping up alternatives, like hybrid and battery-electric vehicles, to meet tough new European Union carbon dioxide (CO2) emissions targets set to bite from next year.

 Bosch said in January lower diesel demand would force it to slash 600 jobs among its 15,000 employees in the field.

-And "we won't be able to maintain the high level of profitability we had last year," Mr Denner said.

-The company said early this year it expected a profit margin of below six percent, rather than last year's 7 per cent.
+The company said early this year it expected a profit margin of below 6 per cent, rather than last year's 7 per cent.

-Competitor Continental, listed on the bluechip DAX index, in July lowered its full-year financial objectives, blaming the weak global market.
+Competitor Continental, listed on the blue-chip DAX index, in July lowered its full-year financial objectives, blaming the weak global market.
+AFP